Chicago Amputation Accident Lawyers

 Special Considerations for Amputees in Illinois Civil Damage Cases

 Having worked with amputees of diverse types of accidents, we are mindful of these truly special needs.
 We work hard to figure these different aspects of damages into our client's case.
 Our office has built relationships with experts in physical medicine, vocational counselors, and psychological professionals.
-We do this not just to help us present our case to a jury, but more importantly, because these people can truly help our clients.
+We do this not just to help us present our case to a jury, but more importantly because these people can truly help our clients.

 What are the Most Common Causes of Amputation Accidents Involving Personal Injury?

 Amputations happen at a surprising and rising rate.
 Different government studies over the last few decades have noted their spread and effect.
 They touch upon every aspect of life: work, recreation, relationships, and family.
-Amputations completely redefine the lives of their victims.

 - Recreational incident